The Liquor and Cannabis Regulation Branch Enforcement Process

 The general manager has given authority to hearing delegates to adjudicate enforcement hearings.
 The hearing delegate conducting a hearing will consider the evidence and argument of the branch and the licensee, decide whether the alleged contravention(s) occurred and what enforcement action, if any, to impose.

-The registrar ensures that issues related to enforcement hearings are consistently addressed, and that licensees have ready access to information about the process, laws and policies.
+The registrar ensures that issues related to enforcement hearings are consistently managed to ensure procedural fairness, and that licensees have ready access to information about the process, laws and policies.
 The registrar conducts pre-hearing conferences, schedules hearings and makes decisions on procedural matters that are raised before the hearing.

 The branch advocate represents the branch at pre-hearing conferences and enforcement hearings.
 During the hearing, the branch advocate presents the branch’s evidence and makes submissions.
 The branch may also be represented by legal counsel, who may present legal arguments.

-Liquor inspectors attend enforcement hearings as witnesses for the branch.
-They testify about the alleged contravention(s), the reasons for pursuing a particular enforcement action, and any prior compliance activity related to the license or the licensee.
+Liquor and cannabis inspectors attend enforcement hearings as witnesses for the branch.
+They testify about the alleged contravention(s), the reasons for pursuing a particular enforcement action, and any prior compliance activity related to the licence or the licensee.

 The Enforcement Process

 Notice of Enforcement Action

-If the general manager recommends enforcement action for an alleged contravention(s) of the Liquor Control and Licensing Act, the Regulation and/or the terms and conditions of the licence, authorization, or permit, you will receive a Notice of Enforcement Action.
+If the general manager recommends enforcement action for an alleged contravention(s) of the LCLA, CCLA, associated regulations and/or the terms and conditions of the licence, authorization, or permit, the licensee will receive a Notice of Enforcement Action.
 The Notice of Enforcement Action will include information on the alleged contravention(s), the proposed enforcement action (i.e. proposed penalty), and the facts on which the alleged contravention(s) and proposed enforcement action are based.

-When you receive a Notice of Enforcement Action, you may sign a waiver notice.
-Signing a waiver notice means that you:
+When the licensee receive a Notice of Enforcement Action, the licensee or permittee may sign a waiver notice.
+Signing a waiver notice means that the licensee or permittee:

 - agrees that they committed the contravention;

-- accept the enforcement action proposed in the Notice of Enforcement Action
+- accepts the enforcement action proposed in the Notice of Enforcement Action;

-- waive the opportunity for an enforcement hearing on the matter, and
+- waives the opportunity for an enforcement hearing on the matter; and

-- agree that this will form part of your compliance history
+- agrees that the contravention will form part of their compliance history.